linuskmr/linu.sk/content/blog/datezones.md

 ---

 [^1]: There are exceptions to avoid having multiple timezones in one country.
 For example, China has only one timezone ([BJT/CST](https://en.wikipedia.org/wiki/Time_in_China)), even though it spans 5 geographical timezones.
-And while Spain and Poland both use CET aka UTC+1, Spain is on the some longitudes as the UK, which uses UTC.
+And while Spain and Poland both use CET aka UTC+1, Spain is on the same longitudes as the UK, which uses UTC.

 [^2]: There are also timezones 15, 30 and 45 min apart from a full hour, as shown by the [Wikipedia article about timezones](https://en.wikipedia.org/wiki/Time_zone).